 Commencing in FY 2015, the Town implemented a Transportation Surface and Drainage Ongoing Rehabilitation (TSDOR) program with the goal of preserving and extending the life of the Town's paved streets.
 The TSDOR program addresses improvements for every Town road over a 20+ year period.
-One TSDOR project has been fully or partially funded during the fiscal year 2023 budget process.
-Additionally, the Town Council approved an increase of TSDOR funding of \$155,000 for FY2024 that will result in a total budget of \$450,000.
+Additionally, the Town Council has gradually increased the budgeted amount starting in FY2024 by increasing the previous year amount of \$155,000 to \$450,000 in FY2024, and again in FY2025 to \$750,000.